Ryan Battaglia

-Ryan John Battaglia (born 29 June 1992), nicknamed Boof, is an Australian professional baseball player who plays catcher for the Brisbane Bandits of the Australian Baseball League.
+Ryan John Battaglia (born 29 June 1992), nicknamed Boof, is an Australian professional baseball catcher for the Brisbane Bandits of the Australian Baseball League (ABL).

 Career

+Brisbane Bandits

-Ryan was reassigned from the Bandits 22-man roster for the start of the season, but was called up later in the season due to the injury of Joel Naughton.
+Battaglia was reassigned from the Bandits 22-man roster for the start of the season, but was called up later in the season due to the injury of Joel Naughton.
 He made his debut as a defensive substitution on 26 November 2010 against the Sydney Blue Sox, being the youngest player to play for the Bandits.
 It took until his seventh game before Battaglia got his first hit, going 3–6 against the Canberra Cavalry.
-Ryan's only other hit that season would be a home run against the Adelaide Bite finishing the season only above Daniel Lamb-Hunt in average, with .143.
+Battaglia's only other hit that season would be a home run against the Adelaide Bite, finishing the season only above Daniel Lamb-Hunt in average, with .143.

-He plays for the Pine Hills Lightning in the Greater Brisbane League where he led the league in home runs (with eight) for the 2009–10 season.
+Battaglia plays for the Pine Hills Lightning in the Greater Brisbane League where he led the league in home runs (with eight) for the 2009–2010 season.

+Cleveland Indians

-Battaglia signed a minor league contract with the Cleveland Indians organization in 2011.
-He was released prior to the 2015 season.
+Battaglia signed a minor league contract with the Cleveland Indians organization on June 19, 2011.
+He split his first affiliated season between the rookie-level Arizona League Indians and Low-A Mahoning Valley Scrappers, going 0-for-11 with one RBI and two walks over seven games.
+Battaglia returned to the AZL Indians in 2012, playing in 29 games and batting .214/.382/.417 with three home runs, 19 RBI, and one stolen base.

+Battaglia split the 2013 season between Mahoning Valley and the Single-A Carolina Mudcats, playing in 39 total games and slashing .212/.326/.363 with three home runs and 13 RBI.
+He split the 2014 campaign between Carolina and the High-A Lake County Captains.
+In 32 appearances for the two affiliates, Battaglia batted a combined .109/.224/.196 with one home run and eight RBI.

+Battaglia was released by the Indians organization on March 26, 2015.